Boulder-Denver-d3-vis/map-presentation/slides/color.md

         .interpolate(d3.interpolateHcl);
 ```

-We're just going from Reddish (low) to Yellowish (high) as percentages go from min to max in the given set.
+* We're going from Reddish to Yellowish as percentages go from low to high.

-We wrap the color step in a function that takes a field and an associated scale.
-This lets us do things like add a dropdown to pick which piece of data we want to display.
+* We wrap the color step in a function that takes a field and an associated scale.

+* This lets us do things like add a dropdown to pick which piece of data we want to display.

 ```javascript
 function colorStates(field, scale) {